 A number of contracts are in place to provide care for adults who have an assessed need to be supported in a care home environment.
-Approximately 42% of spend relates to the Scotland Excel Care Home for Adults with Learning Disabilities national framework agreement.
-Another 33% of spend is contracted for individuals with a physical disability or severe and enduring mental health problems.
-The remaining 25% are spot purchased out of area placements for adults with a learning disability.
+The spend relates to the Scotland Excel Care Home for Adults with Learning Disabilities contract and other contracts for individuals with a physical disability or severe and enduring mental health problems and purchased out of area placements for adults with a learning disability.